 - CA-CHPS v2.0 Public Review Scorecard with update highlights (Excel)

 Thank you to our CA-CHPS v2.0 Update Sponsor, Quattrocchi Kwok Architects of Santa Rosa, CA!

 The CA-CHPS Criteria is a flexible yardstick that defines a high performance school in California.
 CA-CHPS addresses integration, indoor environmental quality, energy, water, site, materials & waste management, and operations & metrics.
 School districts are encouraged to adopt the Criteria for their new and existing schools.

-The 2014 CA-CHPS Criteria has been updated to integrate the 2016 Title 24 energy standards and CALGreen mandatory measures, as applicable.
+The 2014 CA-CHPS Criteria was updated in 2016 to integrate the 2016 Title 24 energy standards and CALGreen mandatory measures, as applicable.
 For previously registered projects, the applicable Criteria version is based on the date of submittal to the Division of State Architect (DSA) or the registration date of projects with CHPS, as required.

 Recognition Programs Available in California

 - 2017 CA-CHPS Webinar featuring WindowMaster Control Systems